coderedcorp/coderedcms/docs/features/page_types/location_pages.rst

 Layout Tab
 ~~~~~~~~~~

-* **Map Title**: A custom title that will be used for this location's google map pin.
+* **Map Title**: A custom title that will be used for this location's Google map pin.
 It will default to the page's normal title if not provided.
-* **Map Description**: A custom description that will be used for this location's google map pin.
+* **Map Description**: A custom description that will be used for this location's Google map pin.

 Settings Tab
 ~~~~~~~~~~~~

 * **Auto Update Latitude and Longitude**: If checked, the latitude and longitude will be calculated whenever the page is saved based off of the provided address.
-* **Latitude**: The latitude that you want this location's google map pin to be set as.
+* **Latitude**: The latitude that you want this location's Google map pin to be set as.
-* **Longitude**: The longitude that you want this location's google map pin to be set as.
+* **Longitude**: The longitude that you want this location's Google map pin to be set as.

 Implementation